0cjs/sedoc/8bit/cbm/address-decoding.md

     $D800 - $DBFF  1024   Color RAM (cRAM)
     $D400 - $D7FF  1024   SID
     $D000 - $D02E    47   VIC

+The color RAM (cRAM) stores only the low four bits per byte of the data written; the high four bits will read as random data.

 ### PLA Inputs and Outputs